arinmandre07/infosec-projects/foundational-projects/05-sql-filtering/README.md

-# 🗄️ Apply Filters to SQL Queries
+# 🗄️ Applying Filters to SQL Queries

 > Demonstrating the use of SQL filtering techniques to investigate security events and manage employee systems.